SSS Calamity Loan

 Pro Tip: Compute Before You Apply

-Before applying, it’s wise to know how much you can expect to receive.
-You can use the SSS Calamity Loan Calculator to estimate your loanable amount and repayment schedule.
+Before applying, itTMs wise to know how much you can expect to receive.
+You can use the SSS Calamity Loan Calculator to estimate your Salary Loan program.
+This figure is not arbitrary; it is computed based on the memberTMs average Mo?" title="The Loanable Amount is the maximum cash amount a member may borrow under the SSS Salary Loan program.
+This figure is not arbitrary; it is computed based on the memberTMs average Mo?">loanable amount and repayment schedule.

-This way, you won’t be surprised when the loan hits your account — whether it’s BDO, Landbank, or GCash.
+This way, you wonTMt be surprised when the loan hits your account " whether itTMs BDO, Landbank, or GCash.

 Real-Life Example